Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn>**streaming presentation**</dfn>
            manifest objects and media objects composing
-	        a Streaming presentation based on a streaming protocol suc h as for example MPEG DASH
+	        a Streaming presentation based on a streaming protocol suc h as for example [!MPEGDASH]

    <dfn dfn>**Media processing entity**</dfn>:
             Entity used to process the media content,
             receives/consumes a media [=ingest stream].

    <dfn dfn>**receiving entity**</dfn>:
-          Entity used to process the media content,
+          Entity used to receive the media content,
-          receives/consumes a media [=ingest stream].
+          receives/consumes an [=ingest stream].
-	       May only provide a pass through functionality.

    <dfn dfn>**Connection**</dfn>:
           A connection setup between two hosts, typically the